The Cross-Border Opportunity: Understanding Global Real Estate Capital Flows

 Conclusion

-The $213 billion global capital flow represents transformational opportunity for agents willing to invest in international competency.
+The $171 billion in annual cross-border capital flow represents transformational opportunity for agents willing to invest in international competency.
 Success requires understanding capital sources, buyer motivations, and cultural dynamics—but the rewards justify the investment.

 Key Takeaways

-- **Florida and California** capture 35% of US international volume
+- Florida (20%) and California (12%) are the top US destinations for international buyers

 - Investment migration programs drive significant market activity